SylphxAI/zen/docs/index.md

 No need to learn complex APIs.
 Just use `.value` to read and write.

 ### **Fast**
 Auto-tracking with zero overhead.
-Benchmarks show 8x faster performance in real-world apps.
+Benchmarks show blazing fast performance in real-world apps.

 ### **Tiny**
-At 1.14 KB gzipped, Zen is the smallest reactive library with auto-tracking.
+At 1.68 KB gzipped, Zen is the smallest reactive library with auto-tracking.

 ### **Complete**
 Router, persistence, and immutable updates included.
 Everything you need, nothing you don't.